Itinerant magnetism of chromium under pressure: a DFT+DMFT study: Computational details

 \section{Computational details}

 We have performed DFT calculations using the pseudopotential plane-wave method implemented in the Quantum-ESPRESSO package~\cite{ESPRESSO}.
 The Vanderbilt ultrasoft pseudopotential with the Perdew-Burke-Ernzerhof form of generalized gradient approximation was used.
-The calculations were carried out with the experimental lattice constants taken at the corresponding pressures~\cite{Pressure1}.
 The convergence threshold for total energy was set to $10^{-6}$~Ry.
 The integration in the reciprocal space was performed using 20$\times$20$\times$20 $\textbf{k}$-point mesh in all calculations except those of momentum-dependent susceptibility, where 40$\times$40$\times$40 mesh was employed.
+The calculations were carried out with the experimental lattice constants taken at the corresponding pressures~\cite{Pressure1}.
+We also have computed the pressure dependence of the lattice constant within DFT by fitting to the third-order Birch-Murnaghan equation of state.
+The obtained lattice constant is found to be less than the experimental one by 0.035~$\AA$ at ambient pressure and 0.018~$\AA$ at the pressure of 10~GPa.
+We have checked that this difference does not qualitatively affect our results.
 For DMFT calculations we have constructed a basis of maximally-localised Wannier functions (MLWFs)~\cite{MLWF} by means of Wannier90 code~\cite{wannier90}.
 To take into account the hybridization of $3d$ states with $4s$ and $4p$ ones, we include all of them in our Wannier function basis.

 We parametrize the Coulomb interaction for $d$ shell via Slater integrals $F^0$, $F^2$, and $F^4$ linked to the Hubbard parameter ${U\equiv F^0}$ and Hund's rule coupling ${J_{\rm H}\equiv (F^2+F^4)/14}$ (details can be found in reference~\cite{u_and_j}).
 In our calculations we adopt ${J_{\rm H}=0.9}$~eV, which is commonly used for $3d$~metals~\cite{Anisimov_book,Fe,Fe_leonov,alpha_iron2010,OurAlphaIgoshevKatanin,OurAlphaBelozerovKatanin,BelozerovSU2}.
 We also adopt ${U=2.5}$~eV, which is close to ${U\approx U_{\rm eff} + J_{\rm H} = 2.9 \pm 0.4}$~eV extracted from the resonant photoemission spectra~\cite{Kaurila1997} and ${U\sim 2.8-3}$~eV obtained by the constrained random-phase approximation in the MLWFs basis~\cite{footnote_U, Miyake2008}.